Landfill mining

 The Hiriya landfill operated by the Dan Region Authority next to the city of Tel Aviv, Israel, introduced the concept of mining as early as 1953.

-Waste contains many resources with high value, the most notable of which are non-ferrous metals such as aluminium cans and scrap metal.
+Waste contains many resources with high value, the most notable of which are metals such as aluminium cans and scrap.
 The concentration of aluminium in many landfills is higher than the concentration of aluminum in bauxite from which the metal is derived.

 Practical applications

 Landfill mining is also possible in countries where land is not available for new landfill sites.
-In this instance landfill space can be reclaimed by the extraction of biodegradable waste and other substances then refilled with wastes requiring disposal.
+In this instance, landfill space can be reclaimed by the extraction of biodegradable waste and other substances, then refilled with wastes requiring disposal.

 Mining construction landfill sites is the simplest form of landfill mining.
-Construction landfills in the United States contain three basic components, wood, scrap metal and gypsum, or drywall, along with a minimal amount of other construction materials.
-The wood collected can be used as fuel in coal burning power plants and the scrap metal reprocessed.
-European landfills tend to have more masonry from demolished bricks, tiles and concrete.
+Construction landfills in the United States contain three basic components: wood, scrap metal, and gypsum (drywall), along with a minimal amount of other construction materials.
+The wood collected can be used as fuel in coal- or biomass-burning power plants, and the scrap metal reprocessed.
+European landfills tend to have more masonry from demolished bricks, tiles, and concrete.

 Mining of municipal landfills is more complicated and has to be based on the expected content of the landfill.
 Older landfills in the United States before 1994 were often capped and closed, essentially entombing the waste, which can be beneficial for waste recovery.
 However, it can also create a higher risk for toxic waste and leachate exposure, as the landfill has not fully processed the stewing wastes.
 Mining of bioreactor landfills and properly stabilized modern sanitary landfills provides its own benefits.
 The biodegradable wastes are more easily sieved out, leaving the non-biodegradable materials readily accessible.
-The quality of these materials for recycling and reprocessing purposes is not as high as initially recycled materials, however materials such as aluminum and steel are usually excluded from this.
+The quality of these materials for recycling and reprocessing purposes is not as high as initially recycled materials; however, materials such as aluminum and steel are usually excluded from this.

 Landfill mining is most useful as a method to remediate hazardous landfills.
-Landfills that were established before landfill liner technology was well established often leak their unprocessed leachate into underlying aquifers.
-This is both an environmental hazard and also a legal liability.
+Landfills that were established before landfill-liner technology was well-established often leak their unprocessed leachate into underlying aquifers.
+This is both an environmental hazard and a legal liability.
 In the US, the Environmental Protection Agency requires closed landfills to be monitored for at least 30 years after waste placement ceases.
-Mining the landfill to allow a safe liner to be laid is a last, but sometimes necessary resort.
+Mining the landfill to allow a safe liner to be laid is a last, but sometimes necessary, resort.